protocol/docs-starter/content/en/docs/commands/create-page/index.md

 ---
 title: "Create page"
 description: "Manually creating pages is annoying.
 You can create a page directly from the command line by using the `npm run create` command, along with a few arguments."
 lead: "Manually creating pages is annoying.
-You can create a page directly from the command line by using the `npm run create` command, along with a few arguments."
+You can create a page directly from the command line by using the `npm run create` command, along with a few arguments.
+The _create page_ command is your basic bread and butter.
+You'll be using this command a lot when you create pages, so it's best to get to grips with it now."
 draft: false
 images: []
 type: docs